audioxide/data/data/posts/20161028-articles-13-songs-for-a-horrible-halloween.md

 <youtube-video video-id="Orlbo9WkZ2E" desc="Death Grips: Guillotine" />

-Five albums in and “Guillotine” remains Death Grips’ scariest song.
+Multiple albums in and “Guillotine” remains [Death Grips](/reviews/death-grips-the-powers-that-b/)’ scariest song.
 MC Ride’s menacing delivery is probably enough to set the faint-hearted over the edge, but it’s the looming bass synth that causes the uncomfortable, nauseating sense of claustrophobia.
 As some sort of twisted climax, a high-pitched synth pierces your brain like an electric shock.
 It’s severely intimidating in its hideous, simplistic beauty.
 Ride sounds like a genuine psychopath at the best of times, but he sounds particularly deranged here.
 He has that warm aura of amenity, which he shares with the likes of Freddy Krueger and Jason Voorhees.
 Think of him as the modern day Michael Myers.
 Just less stabby.

 -----